Dominic Russell is a Special Counsel working within Coleman Greig's Employment Law team.

 Dominic's corporate advisory experience includes:

-- Representing franchisees subject to investigations by the Fair work Ombudsman in relation to allegations of sham contracting and underpayment of entitlements;
+- Representing franchisees subject to investigations by the Fair Work Ombudsman in relation to allegations of sham contracting and underpayment of entitlements;

-- Acting for companies in negotiating and approval of enterprise agreements in the Fair Work Commission across the construction, logistics, petroleum and manufacturing industries;
+- Acting for companies in the negotiating and approval of enterprise agreements in the Fair Work Commission across the construction, logistics, petroleum and manufacturing industries;

-- Advising the board of an ASX 100 entity on termination of its CEO for misconduct during a takeover bid;
+- Advising the board of an ASX 100 entity on the termination of its CEO for misconduct during a takeover bid;

-In 2017, Dominic also wrote a chapter, 'Employees vs Independent Contractors" published in the annual L&E Global Law Handbook.
+In 2017, Dominic also wrote a chapter, 'Employees vs Independent Contractors' published in the annual L&E Global Law Handbook.